aaronhuggins/cbor-redux/README.md

 - Concise Binary Object Representation
   ([RFC 7049](https://www.rfc-editor.org/rfc/rfc7049), partial RFC 8949, see
   below)
+- Proper support for large integers; integers larger than a JavaScript `number` may safely hold will be decoded as `bigint`.
+Values of `bigint` will be encoded when provided by the application.
 - Typed Arrays ([RFC 8746](https://www.rfc-editor.org/rfc/rfc8746.html))
 - Tags ([RFC 8949](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml))
 - Simple Values